pantheon-systems/documentation/source/content/support.md

 Once a ticket is submitted, you can view details for your support requests.
 If are you are part of an organization, your support tickets are visible to all members except [Unprivileged users](/change-management#organizations-roles-and-permissions).

-## Premium Support Hotline
+## Premium Technical Support and On-Call Services

-## Pantheon On-Call
+Diamond and Platinum Account customers can call Pantheon's premium technical support line directly for any technical issues, escalations, site, billing, or overages queries.
+The phone number can be found in your Workspace, in the Support tab.

-Diamond and Platinum Account customers can directly page Pantheon's operations response team, either via the Pantheon Dashboard or by an emergency 800-number.
+Diamond and Platinum customers also have the option to page Pantheon's operations response team, either via the Pantheon Dashboard or via an emergency 800-number.
 Pantheon on-call immediately escalates to the on-call engineering team.
 The scope of on-call support is limited to emergencies and business critical issues.

 ## Scope of Support